jkentjnr/grunt-force-developer/README.md

 ### Folder Structures

 #### Traditional Folder Structure
-Traditionally, when a developer is developing for salesforce / force.com, they are constrained to a package structure.
+Traditionally, when a developer is developing for salesforce / force.com, they are constrained by the mandated package structure.
 This structure is extremely limiting and, as the size of projects / packages grow, becomes unweildly.

 ```
 package.xml